Heavenly King: Spring and Autumn period

-In the Spring and Autumn period, the term Heavenly King was used to at least some extent to refer to the kings of the various Chinese states of the time.
-On the second page of the first text of the Spring and Autumn Annals, the term Heavenly King is used in the description of how the King of Zhou helped pay for the funeral expenses of a duke's son who had died:
+In the Spring and Autumn period, the term Heavenly King was used to at least some extent to refer to the kings of the Zhou Dynasty.
+On the second page of the first text of the Spring and Autumn Annals, the term Heavenly King is used in the description of how the Zhou King helped pay for the funeral expenses of a duke's son who had died:

 The use of Heavenly King in this text is analogous to the term Son of Heaven.